 Silver Cup - Full bittersweet Not many of these left in the country, or the world for that matter.
-Thankfully we have an abundance of them growing in the orchard by our ciderhouse in Stoke Gabriel.
+Thankfully we have an abundance of them growing in the orchard by our cider house.
 As the name suggests, it has a silvery hue to its pale yellow skin.
-The distinct sharp flavour is ideal for blending, and has won us many awards, or should we say Silver cups, for our cider.
+The distinct, sharp flavour is ideal for blending, and has won us many awards, or should we say Silver cups, for our cider.
 The apple was first recorded at the Bath and West Show in 1899.
-It is a mid to late season, full on flavoured bittersweet, which keeps us pressing in the ciderhouse well into late November.
+It is a mid to late season, full on flavoured bittersweet, which keeps us pressing in the cider house well into late November.
 Very tannic, and a useful apple for giving body and bite to our ciders.

-Peter Lock discovered this wild seedling in the early 1800s, while walking in Dean Wood, just outside of Buckfastleigh, which is about 5 miles from our ciderhouse in Stoke Gabriel.
+Peter Lock discovered this wild seedling in the early 1800s, while walking in Dean Wood, just outside of Buckfastleigh, which is about 4 miles from our ciderhouse.

 A large, white fleshed apple apple with distinctive striping, it is suitable for cooking and dessert.
 We use it to provide some backbone to our gorgeous cider and balances out sharpness from some of the full-on flavoured cider varieties.
 Very sweet and aromatic.